-This product is a slurry of Portland cement, aggregates, and iron oxides "baked" in molds to look like stone.
-Cement lends stability to the product; iron oxides provide pigments.
+This product is a slurry of Portland cement, aggregates, and iron oxides baked in textured molds to look like stone.
+Cement lends stability to the product and iron oxides provide pigments.
 Veneer stone should not be confused with faux veneer stone, a high-density polymer product that feels closer to Styrofoam than to stone.

 Size, Weight, and Thickness

 Full-dimension veneer stone starts at around 2 inches thick and increases to around 6 to 8 inches thick.
 A sub-category called thin stone veneer ranges from 1-inch to 2-inch thick.
 Veneer stone face sizes can be as large as 14 inches in diameter.
 Veneer stone is about half the weight of natural stone of the same size.